len0xx/ansible-kubernetes/README.md

 ### Creating an inventory

-You will need at least 2 groups containing at least 1 machine.
+You will need at least 2 groups, each of them containing at least 1 machine.
 Example:

 ```
 [control]